evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_RS_iV/_index.md

 ## Performance

-With overboost, the SKODA ENYAQ COUPÉ RS iV has a maximum power of 220KW (299hp).
-Without overboost, it is 195KW (265hp).
-The torque is 460nm with overboost and 425 without overboost.
-The 0-100km/h sprint (0-62mph) is performed in 6,5 seconds with overboost and 6,9 seconds without overboost.
+The SKODA ENYAQ COUPÉ RS iV has a maximum power of 250KW (340hp).
+The total torque is 679nm.
+The 0-100km/h sprint (0-62mph) takes 5,5 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 82kWh and a net capacity of 77kWh, meaning you have a 5kWh buffer for protection.
 (6,1%).

-The [WLTP range](../../../../guides/understandingrange/wltp) varies from 514 to 496 km (319-308 mi), depending on car options.
+The [WLTP range](../../../../guides/understandingrange/wltp) varies from 547 to 543 km (340-337 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 15,0kWh/100km for the basic version and 15,5kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 14,1kWh/100km for the basic version and 14,2kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 135kW.
 A full charge from 0 - 100% would take 62 minutes, while a more common scenario of 10-80% would take 35 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 43% resulting in an actual charge speed including time loss on 101kW.
 Each charge session would take 19 minutes and 43 seconds.